arulnithi/418project/README.md

-specify if float or int when passing in bracket default option should be working (try not to use it) all lists are float* not sure if math.pi is supported
+specify if float or int when passing in bracket default option should be working (try not to use it) all lists are float* lists are single type, cant have list of lists, only list of floats not sure if math.pi is supported

 python to c FFI?